ID Pointer

 /// lock is not empty or if key doesn't match the lock.

-public entry fun lock<T: store + key>(
+public fun lock<T: store + key>(

 obj: T,